rsksmart/devportal/docs/01-concepts/glossary.md

 **Ethereum**:

-This is a decentralized blockchain platform that facilitates the creation and execution of smart contracts and decentralized applications (dApps).
+[Ethereum](https://ethereum.org/en/) is a decentralized blockchain platform that facilitates the creation and execution of smart contracts and decentralized applications (dApps).
 It allows developers to build applications that operate on a peer-to-peer network, enabling trustless transactions and automated processes without the need for intermediaries.

 **Etherspot**:

-A smart contract wallet platform that simplifies blockchain interactions and provides account abstraction features.
+Etherspot is an Account Abstraction infrastructure designed to help developers create a seamless web3 user experience for users interacting with their dApps.

 <Button size="sm" href="/developers/quickstart/rootstock-etherspot/">Try Etherspot SDK</Button>
 <br/>